FireEmbers/gisserver/Readme.md

 st_metadata contains information about the clipped raster.
 It's important to notice that, because of the way the clipping area intersects the raster pixels, the values for E/N of the clipped area will be slightly different from the input E/N at `getSRTM`.

-##expressAPP

-needs documentation and tests

 ##To do

-srtm server output needs to be tested
+* srtm modules needs tests
+* express app needs tests